hwsel/DF-TEE/README.md

-# df-tee
+# DF-TEE System
-DF-TEE: Trusted Execution Environment for Disaggregated Multi-FPGA Cloud Systems
+DF-TEE is the Trusted Execution Environment (TEE) for Disaggregated Multi-FPGA Cloud Systems.
+The paper is published on AsianHost'23.